 The following examples provide an overview of some of our enrichment opportunities.

-Speakers Challenge: Students in Year 5 prepare a persuasive argument that is presented at to their cohort.
+Speakers Challenge: Students in Years 3, 4 and 5 prepare a persuasive argument that is presented to their cohort.
 Intensive workshops allow the boys practice, guidance and advice in public speaking.
-The top nine performers then compete for the JS Speakers Challenge , addressing the whole school and an audience of parents and guests.
+The top performers then compete for the JS Speakers Challenge , addressing the whole school and an audience of parents and guests.
 The top three performers advance to an inter-school competition.

 Inter School Spelling Bee: A competition open to all Year 3 to 5 pupils to ascertain the school champion.
 Intensive club practice to work on spelling techniques and familiarisation prepare the winning class students to compete for the school title.
 The top Year 4 and 5 performers are then invited to compete in an inter-school competition.